NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/letters-in-other-languages.md

 layout: page
 title: Letters in other languages
 parent: Using NHS Notify
-nav_order: 5
+nav_order: 2
 permalink: /using-nhs-notify/letters-in-other-languages
-section: Sending a message
+section: Writing a message
 ---

 NHS Notify allows you to message patients and members of the public using other languages, including their matching character sets.